 Now, onto each set.

 This is a great place to start (not least because it uses the first lot of bags!), but it’s filled with the sorts of wonderful detail that makes modern LEGO sets so great.
 Small windows are used to great effect to create large bay and box windows.
-A multitude of signage on the front of the building – regardless of the amount of stickers used – look fantastic, and the start of the cobbled paving stones are just wonderful.
+The signage on the front of the building – regardless of the amount of stickers used – looks fantastic, and the start of the cobbled paving stones is just wonderful.
 It may be a simple touch, but we love the pathways and cobbles that tie the four buildings of Diagon Alley together.
 They really do capture the old-world charm that the movie set brought to life so fantastically.

 There’s plenty of great detail on the inside, too.
 Shelves of stacked wands look fantastic, and as hectic as you’d expect Olivander’s to be.
 The small Scribbulus store to the left isn’t devoid of character, either; a lovely little sitting room on the upstairs level is a highlight.

 One of the most striking things about LEGO Diagon Alley is just how utterly different each of the buildings are.
 It makes it all the more eye-catching, of course, but it also means that every part of putting this gargantuan set together feels different.
 You never get bored of building walls or windows, because every wall and every window is so completely different.
 After building the beige and grey bricks of Ollivanders, the bold pinkess of Quality Quidditch Supplies is quite the contrast – but once it’s finished, it works.